 It would not be unprecedented to believe that the author of Jude would refer to extrabiblical stories as he does so in Jude 6 (referring to a passage in the apocryphal Enoch 1:6-8) and in Jude 9 (referring to a Jewish tradition that the archangel Michael argued with Satan over the body of Moses).

-Even if one chooses to believe that this passage DOES refer to Genesis 18-19 one can not ASSUME that “strange flesh” means a “man going after a man”, after all Lot’s guests were NOT MEN but ANGELS, “strange flesh” indeed.
-The context of this passage is condemning a new teaching which did not honor angels (see Jude verse 8) an example of people attempting to dishonor angels is simply brought up here to illustrate the point.
+Even if one chooses to believe that this passage does refer to Genesis 18-19 one can not assume that “strange flesh” means a “man going after a man” — after all, Lot’s guests were not men but angels — “strange flesh” indeed.
+The context of this passage is condemning a new teaching which did not honor angels (see Jude 8); an example of people attempting to dishonor angels is simply brought up here to illustrate the point.